JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 <pre><code>>pip install tensorflow-gpu==1.15</code></pre>
 If you don't have a graphics card or didn't install CUDA, install TensorFlow-cpu only version.
 <pre><code>>pip install tensorflow==1.15</code></pre>
-After install now you are ready to use tensorflow!
+After install now you are ready to use TensorFlow!

 #### 2a.
 Download TensorFlow Object Detection API repository from GitHub